Dissecting American Hustle

 Read more "Film Review: Blue Is the Warmest Color"J.C.
 Chandor successfully avoids the sophomore slump with All Is Lost, a mostly stellar effort with a great turn by, leading man, Robert Redford.

-Read more "Film Review: Thor: The Dark World"
+Read more "Film Review: All Is Lost"